 Environmental issues for the Maldives are a major concern, given their unique archipelago layout and vulnerability to the elements.
 But it’s these characteristics that are enabling them to become one of the most eco-friendly travel destinations.

 Each hotel resort is essentially its own island, operating independently in terms of generating electricity and water.
 The government has also mandated that at least 30% of energy must be generated using renewable resources.

 This last one may surprise you, since tourists flock to Iceland to see the fjords and northern lights in droves, but sustainability remains a top priority throughout the country.
 Iceland is a global leader in greenhouse gas reduction, geothermal and hydro energy.
 They’ve also set a lofty goal to be completely free of fossil fuel use by 2050.

-Where will sustainable tourism take you in 2020?
+Where will sustainable travel take you in 2020?